sruti2024/MNGT/README.md

-HR management system to manage all details of employee , add employee , update the status  along with an attendance system based on leaves.
+MNGT is a HR management system to manage all details of employee .
+Adding employee , updating the status of employee  along with an attendance system based on leaves.
 Leave system for employee to apply for leave and admin to manage!

 MNGT consists of various modules like - basic signup and login, forgot password, employee management , employee display,profile section, leave apply, admin leave management.
 The basic fundamental structure is created but many modules need to be created like the forgot password, leave admin management , about & contact section and profile section.